 - 9. Homophones Fun Test: This is a fun test with a mix of clues from the serious to the light-hearted.
 Use your personal words list. - 10.
-Revision Puzzle Anagrams: Can you find out which word nicesolo is an anagram of?
+Revision Puzzle - Anagrams: Can you find out which word nicesolo is an anagram of?
 Remember children will probably have to have several goes to get as many as they can.
 This process of working at the words greatly enhances the revision process. - 11.
-Revision Puzzle Crossword: This have learnt in this section of the can have several goes at completing the easy and children will find that they not be as a completion.
+Revision Puzzle - Crossword: This have learnt in this section of the co Tailored Content have several goes at completing the easy and children will find that they ne